lisa-lumos/JavaScript/05-data-structures-operators-strings.md

 const {fri: {open: o, close: c}} = openingHours;
 console.log(o, c);

+// often, in JS, we have functions with a lot of parameters.
+// then as a user, it can be hard to figure out the order of these parameters.
+// So, instead of defining the parameters manually,
+// we can just pass an object into the function as an argument,
+// and the function will then immediately destructure the object. restaurant.orderDelivery({ // pass an object into the function
+  time: '22:30',
+  address: '1234 abc street',
+  mainIndex: 2,
+  starterIndex: 2,
+});
 ```

 ## The Spread Operator (...)

 ## Rest Pattern and Parameters